Eastern Box Turtle

 Reproduction, Babies, and Lifespan

 These terrapenes reproduce only a few times in their life.
 They are egg-laying animals and usually breed during rainy periods between May and June.
-There is no clear mate-finding mechanism, but they are known to start a three-phase courtship exercise once they find a mate.
+There is no precise mate-finding mechanism, but they are known to start a three-phase courtship exercise once they find a mate.

 The male fertilizes the female’s egg then the female gets a suitable nesting area.
 This area is carefully chosen as they consider temperature and predation.
 The temperature can affect the young one’s fitness, sex, and development rate.
 The female digs the ground to lay the egg and covers it with soil or leaves.
 The eggs are incubated for 50–70 days before they hatch.